 BIB 525.
-Religious Communication.
+Communication in Ministry.
 3 hours.
-Su.
-Odd years.
+F. Odd years.

-An examination of communication as it is employed in the work of the local church.
-Attention will be given to the application of public relations, media, and computer techniques.
+An examination of communication as it is employed in ministry.
+Attention will be given to interpersonal and group dynamics, written correspondence and publications, use of media, and use of technology in church settings.